How Human Factors training can help your business

 Why are stress, fatigue and burnout so endemic in business and how can you reduce them?

-On our Leadership courses, our team will guide you through the concept of Just Culture chosen by high-reliability organisations and its inter-relatedness with the three key elements in Human Factors:
+On our Leadership courses, our team will guide you through the concepts of Emotional Response and Workload Management chosen by high-reliability organisations and their inter-relatedness with the three key elements in Human Factors:

 All three Human Factors principles are mutually interdependent.